amckenna41/pySAR/README.md

 </details>

 <details><summary><b>Encoding protein sequences using their calculated protein descriptors:</summary></b><br>
 Calculate the protein descriptor values for a dataset of protein sequences from the 15 available descriptors in the <em>descriptors</em> module.
 Use each descriptor as a feature set in the building of the predictive models used to predict the activity value of unseen sequences.
 By default, the function will look for a csv file pointed to by the <em>"descriptors_csv"</em> parameter in the config file that contains the pre-calculated descriptor values for a dataset.
 If file is not found then all descriptor values will be calculated for the dataset using the <em>descriptors_</em> module.
-If a descriptor in the config file is to be used in the feature data, its parameter is set to true/1.
-If <em>all_desc</em> is set to true/1 then all available descriptors are calculated using their respective functions.<br>
+If a descriptor in the config file is to be used in the feature data, its parameter is set to true/1.<br>

 ```python
 from pySAR.encoding import *